-The Company is a public limited company and is an investment company as defined by Section 833 of the Companies Act 2006.
+The Company is a public company limited by shares and incorporated in England.
+It is an investment company as defined by Section 833 of the Companies Act 2006.
 Its shares have a premium listing on the London Stock Exchange.
 The Company operates as an approved investment trust in accordance with Sections 1158-1159 of the Corporation Tax Act 2010 and the Investment Trust (Approved Company) (Tax) Regulations 2011.
 This is subject to there being no subsequent enquiry under corporation tax self-assessment.
 In the opinion of the Directors, the Company has conducted its affairs so that it continues to qualify.